israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 ### Keyword usage

-On final note on using keywords... the **bootstyle** parameter is VERY flexible.
+One final note on using keywords.
+The **bootstyle** parameter is VERY flexible.
 It doesn't really matter how the keyword looks.
 There is a regex expression in the background that parses the input and converts it into the appropriate ttk style.
 You can pass in a _string_ of keywords, or an _iterable_ of keywords such as with a `list` or `tuple`.

-All of the following variations are legal and will result in the same style.
+All of the following variations are legal and will result in the same style:

 * `"info-outline"`
 * `"infooutline"`